high protein chicken alfredo bake

 Common Myths & Mistakes

-But in reality, true Alfredo is smooth and silky — not glue-like.
-When baked, the sauce naturally thickens further as moisture evaporates.
+Many people assume Alfredo sauce should be very thick, but traditional Alfredo is smooth and silky.
+When baked, the sauce naturally thickens as moisture evaporates.

-The correct approach is to aim for a lightly thickened sauce before baking.
+The best approach is to keep the sauce lightly thick before baking.
 It should coat the spoon but still flow.
-During baking, it will settle into a creamy, cohesive texture without becoming heavy.
+Over-thickening it beforehand often leads to a dry final texture.

 Myth 2: Low-Carb Means Flavorless

-In this bake, flavor is built through sautéed garlic, browned chicken, Parmesan, and gentle baking.
+In this recipe, flavor is built through garlic, browned chicken, and Parmesan — not pasta.

 Myth 3: Baked Chicken Breast Always Turns Dry

-However, in this recipe, the chicken is partially cooked first and then finishes baking in a creamy sauce.
-That sauce protects it from drying out.
+Chicken becomes dry mainly due to overcooking.
+In this recipe, the chicken is partially cooked first, then finishes baking in the sauce.

 FAQ – Frequently Asked Questions